surkovich/anyx/Readme.md

 Simple project, try-out of GraphQL and ktor - completely new technologies for me.

-For this moment - only mutator added, no report generation, no tests, only dummy persistence added.
+For this moment - no tests, only dummy persistence added.